 While there are no readily available stats, but home buyers in India can be split into buyers who want to move into the house after buying and buyers who are using in an investment.
 The kind of messaging and digital channels required for these two would be very different.
 While a home buyer might need a more emotional messaging of buying a dream house, an investor mindset requires messaging which showcases that it makes business sense to buy the house.

-If you are interested in knowing more about how digital marketing and social media marketing can help your real estate business, please contact us.
+If you are interested in knowing more about how and social media marketing can help your real estate business, please contact us.